syncfusion-content/windowsforms-docs/WindowsForms/Edit/File-Sharing-and-Stream-Handling.md

 {% endhighlight %}

-> Note: The default value of e.Action is SaveChangesAction.ShowDialog.
+N> The default value of e.Action is SaveChangesAction.ShowDialog.